cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 Target 8 or higher is required to use remote variables.

 External variables and arrays are stored in another processor.
 They are declared using the [`remote` storage modifier](#storage-modifiers).
-The `remote` modifier specifies the processor the variable is stored in, and it may be specified as a linked variable, linked block or a regular variable:
+The `remote` modifier specifies the processor the variable is stored in, and it may be specified as a linked variable, linked block, or a regular variable:

 ```Mindcode
 #set target = 8;